cockroachlabs/workshop_labs/spatial-data/README.md

 (1 row)
 ```

-### 12. What does the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY look like?
+## Lab 6 - Finding route information from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY

 Paste GeoJSON output into <geojson.io>